hllorens/cognitionis/README.md

 - `data.json`: The JSON file containing the website's data.
 - `README.md`: This file, providing an overview of the project.

-## How to Use
+## How to Test Locally

 To view the website, you need to run a simple web server due to browser security policies (CORS).

 1. Open a terminal in the project's root directory.
 2. Run the following command: